 There are several signs and symptoms of a bigger issue.
 These include feeling out of control, eating too rapidly, binging, induced vomiting, feeling the need to eat in secret, skipping meals to save room for binging or the use of laxatives to lose weight.
 If you begin to develop patterns for this behavior, don’t be afraid to ask for help.

 Know what resources are available

 Once you realize that you need help, reach out to a licensed professional whether it be your primary care physician (PCP), a psychologist, marriage and family therapist, registered dietitian or wellness coach.
-Aspire Health Plan members have access to a Health Coaching program that enables members to engage at their convenience in a meaningful education program.
+Aspire Health Plan members have no-cost access to an Enhanced Care Team that enables members to engage at their convenience in a meaningful education program.